dvanic/dvanic/README.md

 ### Hi there 👋

-### I'm Darya Vanichkina, a Data Science Group Lead and Professional Educator.
+### I'm Darya Vanichkina, a Data Science & AI Group Lead and Professional Educator.

 - 👩‍💻 I'm a Data Science & AI Group Lead at the Sydney Informatics Hub, University of Sydney
 - 🌏 I love using data to solve real-world problems